-MTR 690 Mechatronics Design (2-3-3).
+(2-3-3).
 Covers actuators and sensors modeling and presents different types of modeling and simulation of mechatronic systems.
 Requires individual and team projects involving the development and integration of hardware and software into a smart system, which includes sensing, processing and controlling functions.
 Prerequisite: MTR 520; prerequisite/concurrent: MTR 695.

 MTR 695 Mechatronics Seminar (1-0-0).
 Explores project planning development and realization, case studies of engineering systems design and realization, and current research topics in mechatronics engineering, including areas such signal processing, image processing, control, robotics, intelligent systems, computer vision and MEMS.
-Prerequisite: approval of the program coordinator.
+Prerequisites: admission to the MSMTR program and approval of the program coordinator.